 Defeating the Motion to Dismiss for Failure to State a Claim

-To save her case, Cammie has to review her complaint and address each of the defects above.
-She must cure each of them.
+To save her case, Cammie has to review her complaint to evaluate any potential defects.
+She must cure each defect she finds.

-If Cammie determines that Fitting Flair doesn’t have a point, she’ll respond to the motion by pointing to cases that say that courts are required to deem allegations in the complaint as true.
+If Cammie determines that Fitting Flair is wrong on this point, she’ll respond to the motion by pointing to cases that say courts are required to deem allegations in the complaint as true.
 If she guessed on some of the facts or exaggerated others, she can clear that up in discovery–or not.
-It depends on how Fitting Flair does with its case.
+It depends on how well Fitting Flair makes its case.

 Fitting Flair can say that Cammie is missing at least one element of a claim.
-To address this, Cammie must understand the elements in each of her claims and match those elements with the facts.
+To address this, Cammie must understand the elements in each of her claims and map those elements to the facts.

 Elements of breach of contract in Cammie’s case